-I frowned and asked what she meant.
+I hesitated and then quietly asked what she meant.

 She crossed her arms and said: “Before, when I talked about my fiancé, my voice and manner were different.
 When you talk about your writing, you are different.

 I glanced at my watch and was relieved to see that I had to leave, but Jan’s words stayed with me.
-I knew they were true but did not know what to do about it.

-The reality?
-I was not writing nearly as much as was necessary, and I tended to let projects languish.
+And then I started to see the reality: I was not writing nearly as much as was necessary, and I tended to let projects languish.
 I was also putting off difficult phone calls to editors.

+It was during my struggle with this that I realized I was telling myself yet another story, about the good relationship I had with my children.
 Although we talked weekly, and sometimes got together, the reality was that they never called me first; and whether on the phone or in person, they only shared the surface of their lives.

 The next time Jan and I met, I told her about my children.
 She said that she had also been looking at other parts of her life, and in her words, “It seems that when reality matches my desire, I don’t have a story.
 I don’t need one.”

-I guess this is the part where I am supposed to tell you to "Just do it!
-Confront your stories.
-Face the truth.
-Accept reality!!
+I guess this is the part where I am supposed to tell you to "Confront your stories!
+Accept reality!!!

 But I can’t.
-We can't.
-Because—
+We can't, because of —

 A car suddenly jumped out from a side street.
-The moment the driver saw me and my motorcycle, the instant she realized her mistake, she looked in the opposite direction (and never looked back).
+The moment the driver saw me, and my motorcycle, the instant she realized her mistake, she looked in the opposite direction (and never looked back).

-Although some people use the word denial as an accusation, is it really so bad?
+Some people use the word denial as an accusation, but is it really so bad?
 After all, nature took the trouble to hardwire us for survival, and isn’t denial

 life?
 Why would the woman in that car, or anyone else faced with pain, want to step wide-eyed into the harsh, cold, reality of it all, especially when the cocoon of denial is so warm and comforting?

 You are probably already on your feet arguing that denial makes for an insecure foundation, for ineffective living, and you would be right; but there is one overriding truth that cannot be argued.